overcyber/skill_HomeAssistant/README.md

 **What this does :**

-This skill allows you to connect your exisiting Home Assistant to Alice so you can turn on or off switches It does this through using the RESTful API.
+This skill allows you to connect your exisiting Home Assistant (HA) to Alice so you can turn on or off switches It does this through using the RESTful API.

 **What this skill will control**

-You will be able to control an entity in HomeAssistant that is a existing switch.*entityName* in HA *It will not listen to sensors or binary sensors at this stage.*
+You will be able to control an entity in HomeAssistant that is a existing switch.*entityName* in HA *It captures sensor.<entityName> devices too but currently does nothing with it.*
-If you're wanting to get sensor data such as temperature sensors please consider flashing your sensor with the Tasmota skill and also installing the telemetry skill to store the data.
-That way Alice can respond with enviroment readings

 "group.*entityName*" are also captured with this skill so you can "turn off kitchen lights" or smiliar commands that control groups of switch.<entityName> devices.

+Device states get updated every 5 minutes or when you ask " whats the state of the <device name>"

 *Pre Req's* -
 -Make sure you're running the latest version of Home Assistant ( minimum is version 0107.5)

 -This skill uses HA friendly names to trigger commands.
-So if your friendly name, for example are "gardenlights" then i suggest you fine tune that i HA a little to read "garden lights" ( two words with no strange charactors).
+So if your friendly name, for example are "gardenlights" then i suggest you fine tune that in HA a little to read "garden lights" ( two words with no strange charactors).
 That way "turn off the garden lights" is more natural than " turn off gardenlights" which only sounds natural when drunk :)

 **SetUp**
 In Home Assistant:
-1. create a long life token from your user profile screen.
+1. Create a long life token from your user profile screen.
 (Copy it and store it safe for now, you'll only get one chance to copy it)
-2. Add the following to your configuration screen
+2. Add the following to your configuration.yaml file
   - api:
      - *your HomeassistantIP:port*/api/

 **Example:**
 - api:
   - http://192.168.4.1:8123/api/

+NOTE the /api/ not just /api

 **In Alice:**